guoriyue/cs140e/labs/8-uart/README.md

      I'd have your code read until you see a start bit, delay `T/2` and then start sampling the data bits so that you are right in the center of the bit transmission.

+TX will be one and change to 0 (decided by brartrate).

+RX 1.5 x of transition